itchyny/rexdep/README.md

 test1.c test2.c
 test1.c test3.c
 ```
-The captured string is regarded as the filenames included by the source code.
+The captured string is regarded as the file names included by the source code.
 We can of course specify multiple files.
 We can also specify directories and rexdep recursively investigate the source files under the subdirectories.
 Allowing the user to specify by regular expression, it can be used for various languages; `^\s*#include\s*[<"](\S+)[>"]` for C language or `^\s*import +(?:qualified +)?([[:alnum:].]+)` for Haskell language.